ycemsubakan/reinforcethelights/papers.md

-# The papers we read
+# Things we read for the Traffic Lights Problem

 ## Deep Reinforcement Learning for Traffic Light Control in Vehicular Networks